iitis/QuantumInformation.jl/README.md

 ```
 Please report any bugs/problems and feature requests.

-If you run into problems, try changing the ugly hack in `curandommatrices/src/circular.jl`, where we set `threads`.
-This is due to `warpsize()` segfaulting.
 ## Package features
 The purpose of **QuantumInformation.jl** library is to provide
 functions to: